 - A hydrogen bond is an electromagnetic attractive interaction between the atoms of two polar molecules; one is an electron-rich electronegative atom with a partial negative charge and a lone pair of electrons (such as O, N, F), and the other electron-deficient hydrogen atom with a partial positive charge.

 - Unequal charge distribution in a molecule leads to the formation of a hydrogen bond.

 - The molecules are said to be polar if one atom in it has a partial negative charge and the others have a partial positive charge.

-- For example, if we look at the water molecule where two hydrogen atoms that share the electrons of an oxygen atom.
+- For example, if we look at the water molecule where two hydrogen atoms share the electrons of an oxygen atom.
 So the total number of protons in this molecule is 10 (8 from oxygen and two from both hydrogens) and the number of total electrons is 10 in which four (two from oxygen and two from both hydrogen) are shared between oxygen and hydrogens.
 While 6 electrons in the oxygen are unshared.
 So this molecule is electrically neutral.
-However, the electrons are not equally shared in the molecule and so the molecule has a partial negative side with a high electron density (oxygen) and partial positive sides with a lower electron density (hydrogens).
+However, the electrons are not equally shared in the molecule and so the molecule has a partial negative side with a high electron density (oxygen) and a partial positive side with a lower electron density (hydrogens).

 What Type Of Bond Is A Hydrogen Bond

 - A hydrogen bond is an intermolecular electromagnetic attraction.

 - It is a special type of “dipole-dipole interaction.